schalla29/motif-mark/README.md

-# motif-mark
+# Motif-Mark

-Visualize motifs on sequences
+This program takes a motif list and finds these motifs in given sequences and represents it in the form of a figure.